 Our Nursing Philosophy

-Our online nursing programs have their roots in traditional academic systems and bring the same academic traditions of quality and integrity to the online environment, which removes barriers to advancement for working nurses and provides an affordable, convenient, innovative, competency-based opportunity for higher education.
-They meet the demands of the nursing workplace and address the needs for prepared nurses in such areas as education, administration, quality improvement, patient care, clinical leadership and more.
+Our online nursing degree programs are rooted in traditional academic systems and bring the same academic traditions of quality and integrity to the online environment.
+This approach removes barriers to advancement for working nurses and provides an affordable, flexible and transfer-friendly opportunity for higher education.

-SNHU is a traditional, nonprofit university with a history of serving working adults.
+SNHU is a nonprofit university with a New England-based campus and a long history of serving working adults.

-Our online nursing programs, developed by doctoral-prepared nursing faculty, feature curricula based on new standards for the 21st-century healthcare industry as defined in the Institute of Medicine (IOM) report, ''The Future of Nursing: Leading Change, Advancing Health.''
+Our online nursing programs, developed by doctoral-prepared nursing faculty, feature curricula based on new standards for the 21st-century healthcare industry as defined in the Institute of Medicine report ''The Future of Nursing: Leading Change, Advancing Health.''

 Mission of the Department of Nursing